Forms & Resources

-The respondent is expected to provide the hearing panel with the following at least 24 hours prior to the hearing: the names of witnesses, if any, and the respondent’s intentions relative to appearing at the hearing.
+The respondent is expected to provide the hearing panel with the following at least 24 hours prior to the hearing: any material, the names of the witnesses and/or support person, if any, as well as the parties intentions relative to appearing/participating in the hearing.

 If the respondent admits to violations, the panel determines appropriate sanctions.
 If the respondent does not admit to violations, the panel determines a finding of not responsible or responsible with appropriate sanctions.
 The Student Hearing Panel has autonomy in their decisions, through suspension.
 Expulsions must be made in the form of recommendations to the Vice Chancellor for Student Life & Dean of Students.